muizahmed/100-days-of-code/README.md

 # 100-days-of-code
-Angela Yu's Python 100 Days of Code on Udemy
+On 20th November, 2020, I started 100 Days of Code Python Course by Angela Yu on Udemy.